 We Don't Judge - We Defend! ®

 State criminal cases have various phases: Pre-Arrest, Arrest, First Appearance/ Bond Hearing, Arraignment, Discovery, Plea Discussions, Motion Hearings, Trial, and Appeal.
-A well-trained criminal lawyer can help you through each part of the process.
+A well-trained West Palm Beach criminal lawyer can help you through each part of the process.

 Once you are bonded out of jail, it is definitely the time to retain a criminal defense attorney - your arraignment will soon arrive.

-Hiring an experienced and aggressive criminal defense attorney prior to your arraignment increases your odds of reducing or eliminating the charges.
+Hiring an experienced and aggressive West Palm Beach Criminal attorney prior to your arraignment increases your odds of reducing or eliminating the charges.
 Ask questions about this process, in person, with Criminal Defense Trial Lawyer, Roger P. Foley, at your free 30-minute initial consultation.

 Immediately after your arrest and during your free consultation, ask us about pre-trial diversion programs.
 Each county in Florida has different programs, so a diversion program that is available in Palm Beach County may not be available in Broward County.
 If you have questions about criminal diversions programs in Dade, Broward, Palm Beach, Martin, and Saint Lucie counties, The Law Offices of Roger P. Foley will help answer them.